VDrift/vdrift/README.md

 GPU
 ---

 VDrift requires a recent nVidia or ATI graphics card.
-Intel graphics cards are not supported.
+Some Intel graphics cards may work with recent drivers.

 A nVidia GeForce 7-series or ATI Radeon X1000-Series card is recommended in order to enable all the visual effects.
 By reducing or disabling some of the